eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## III.
 Frontend Development Progress

-### Current Status: Core Angular App Stable, All 13 Playwright E2E Tests Passing (Login, Register, Business Setup, Auth Guard, Dashboard)
+### Current Status: Core Angular App Stable, All 21 Playwright E2E Tests Passing (Login, Register, Business Setup, Auth Guard, Dashboard, Quarterly Data, Quarterly Summary, Dynamic Net Profit in Form)

 The Angular application is now compiling, serving, and rendering correctly.
 Server-Side Rendering (SSR) has been successfully removed, simplifying the application architecture and resolving test environment complexities.
 Client-side routing for deep links (`/auth/login`) is fully functional.
-Playwright is set up, and all 13 E2E tests, including those for Login, Register, Business Setup, Auth Guard, and now the **Dashboard**, are passing for Chromium.
+Playwright is set up, and **all 21 E2E tests are passing for Chromium.** This includes tests for Login, Register, Business Setup, Auth Guard, Dashboard, Quarterly Data Entry and Listing, the Financial Summary display on the Quarters page, and now also the **dynamic Net Profit/Loss calculation and display within the QuarterForm**.
 Firefox and WebKit have been removed from the Playwright configuration as Safari/Firefox compatibility is not a requirement.
 The Business Setup component is fully implemented on the frontend, and its E2E tests are now passing, indicating that the test environment successfully provides the necessary authentication token.
+The Quarterly Listing and Entry/Submission components are also implemented and passing their E2E tests.

-**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **13 passed tests** (Login, Register, Business Setup, Auth Guard, and Dashboard E2E).
+**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **21 passed tests** (Login, Register, Business Setup, Auth Guard, Dashboard, Quarters E2E, Quarters Financial Summary, and Quarter Form Dynamic Net Profit E2E).

 ### Completed Tasks: